Being Teachable

 2. As I listen, do I keep an attentive mind?

-You must stay awake and alert, unlike poor Eutychus who fell out of a window while Paul was preaching.
-You know the story (Acts 20:7-12).
-It should be obvious why God included it in the Bible.
-He was warning all you sleepyheads what might happen to you if you drowse off during the sermon.
-You might drop dead.
+You must stay awake and alert, unlike poor Eutychus who fell asleep near a high window while Paul was preaching.
+He then plunged to his death.
+Surely you know the story (Acts 20:7–12).
+Perhaps God included it in the Bible as a warning to all you sleepyheads.
+You see what might happen to you if, instead of listening to a sermon, you drowse off.
+As a result, you might fall over and badly injure yourself by banging your head against the pew or the ground.
+The injury might even be fatal.

 3. Do I shun a critical spirit, causing me to focus on minor faults in the teacher’s ideas and delivery, and instead do I dwell on the good things he is saying?